Median Annual Salary

-Nurse midwives can expect a 29 percent increase in jobs through the year 2022, according to the U.S. Bureau of Labor Statistics, which is much faster than average for all occupations through 2020.
+Nurse midwives, included in the larger group of nurse anesthetists, nurse Midwives and nurse practitioners, can expect a 31 percent increase in jobs through the year 2024, according to the U.S. Bureau of Labor Statistics, which is much faster than average.
 Be aware that national long-term projections of employment growth may not reflect local and/or short-term economic or job conditions.

 The advanced training nurse-midwives receive allows them to write prescriptions, act as a primary care provider and perform many of the same tasks as a doctor, but at a lower cost to employers and patients.
 Because of this, nurse-midwives have become an invaluable resource in the medical community.

 How much competition will I face for a job?